coreos/docs/os/iscsi.md

 $ iscsiadm -m node --targetname=custom_target --login
 ```

-## Enable automatic iSCSI login at boot
+### Enable automatic iSCSI login at boot

-If you want to connect to iSCSI targets automatically at boot you first need to enable the systemd service.
+If you want to connect to iSCSI targets automatically at boot you first need to enable the systemd service:

-### Manual

-Running this command (after the above steps) will enable to iscsid systemd unit, starting the service on boot.

 ```
 $ systemctl enable iscsid
 ```

-### Via cloud-config and ignition
+## Automatic iSCSI configuration

+To configure and start iSCSI automatically after a machine is provisioned, credentials need to be written to disk and the iSCSI service started.

-To create and enable the iscsid service automatically using cloud-config and ignition, edit the following lines in the file `/etc/iscsi/iscsid.conf` to match:
+Both cloud-config and Ignition will write the file `/etc/iscsi/iscsid.conf` to disk:

-/etc/iscsi/iscsid.conf
+#### /etc/iscsi/iscsid.conf
 <!-- TODO: It's inclear based on documentation what the actual first line of this doc snippet should be.
      This is a best guess based on docs I've read, the rest I'm pretty certain of.
      I know we want to do discovery in this file, just not sure if that line accomplished the task. -->